-Another West End staple, the Savoy dates back to 1808 when it was purchased for the production of a number of Gilbert & Sullivan operas.
+Another West End staple, the Savoy, dates back to 1808 when it was purchased for the production of several Gilbert & Sullivan operas.
 Recent productions include classics such as Fiddler on the Roof, Dirty Rotten Scoundrels, H.M.S.
 Pinafore and Dreamgirls.

 King’s Head Theatre Pub

 This unique venue is the first theatre pub to open since the Elizabethan age.
 Previously used as a boxing ring and a pool hall, it now features daily productions ranging from the fantastically unique to the bizarre.